-Atlas Flight allows you to quickly and easily plan missions for your DJI drone and Parrot Sequoia multispectral camera.
+Atlas Flight allows you to quickly and easily plan missions for your DJI drone and RedEdge or Parrot Sequoia multispectral cameras.
 With just a few taps, you'll be collecting data: just set your desired altitude, speed, and overlap.
-Atlas Flight will configure the optimal flight path and Sequoia's settings automatically.
+Atlas Flight will configure the optimal flight path and camera's settings automatically.
 Log into your Atlas account and instantly create a flight plan over one of your saved fields.
 Planning a multi-battery mission?
 No problem.
 You can pause, stop, and resume missions right in the app – even after changing the battery.

-The top of the interface shows you the status of the DJI drone and the Sequoia camera.
+The top of the interface shows you the status of the DJI drone and the camera.
 The drone status includes the remote controller mode, GPS signal, and battery level.
-The Sequoia status includes the number of satellites and capture status.
+The camera status includes the number of satellites and capture status.

 The bottom status shows you the drone's current distance from home, altitude, and speed.

 The flight box may only be a rectangle/square, but can be rotated and resized to any rectangular/square dimensions.

 The buttons on the right behave as follows:

 Speed, altitude, overlap button - Here you can set the speed, altitude, and desired overlap for your flight.
 The available values may be restricted by settings in the DJI Go application.

 Current location button - This will center the map to your device's current location.